thunlp/SparsingLaw/README.md

 ### Sample

-The resulting activation rates within our 0.8B ReLU-activated model, using three different sparsity metrics on the sample text, are shown in the figure below.
+The resulting activation ratios within our 0.8B ReLU-activated model, using three different sparsity metrics on the sample text, are shown in the figure below.

 ![](figs/sample.jpg)